kubernetes/website/docs/tasks/tls/managing-tls-in-a-cluster.md

 The CA certificate bundle is automatically mounted into pods using the default service account at the path `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`.
-If you are not using the default service account, ask a cluster administrator to build a configmap containing the certificate bundle that you have access to use.
+If you are not using the default service account, ask a cluster administrator to build a secret containing the certificate bundle that you have access to use.

 ## Requesting a Certificate